 According to the Renewable Fuels Association, 70 percent of all gasoline is blended with ethanol.

-The low-level blend E-10 is approved for use under the warranty of every make and model of vehicle sold in the U.S.
+The low-level blend E-10 is approved for use under the warranty of every make and model of vehicle sold in the U.S. E-15 is approved for all light duty vehicles model year 2001 or newer.

 E-85, a blend of 85 percent ethanol and 15 percent gasoline, can be used only in flex fuel vehicles.